 The Choir Today

-The Manly Warringah Choir is comprised of a diverse group of people.
+The Manly Warringah Choir comprises a diverse group of people.
 Some members have been in choirs all their adult lives, have powerful voices and can read music at sight.
 Others have taken up singing later in life, and are still developing musical and vocal skills.
 Yet others sing by ear, memorising music and text by heart.

 Whatever our individual ability and experience, the one thing we all share is a love of choral music, and of performing it for local audiences.

-The Choir’s Conductor for over ten years, Dr Carlos Alvarado, is an experienced and accomplished musician, having been trained at The Tchaikovsky Conservertory in Moscow and Berlin.
+The Choir’s Conductor since 2003, Dr Carlos Alvarado, is an experienced and accomplished musician, having been trained at The Tchaikovsky Conservertory in Moscow and in Berlin.
 His particular expertise is in melding the singing of such a variety of voices and abilities to make memorable performances.